loukacodes/corona-dashboard/README.md

 Run `npm start` to run the app in development mode Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Available Scripts

-### `npm test`

-Launches the test runner in the interactive watch mode.

-### `npm run lint`

-To run linter to check formatting, combined with prettier check

-### `npm run prettier-*`

-There are 2 scripts related to prettier:

-- `npm run prettier-check` to check all files if they match predefined prettier code styles
-- `npm run prettier-write` to fix prettier issues

 ### Troubleshooting